FEniCS/dolfinx/demo/pde/csg-2D/python/documentation.rst

 Implementation
 --------------

-This description goes through how to make geometries and meshes in DOLFIN.
+This description goes through the implementation in :download:`demo_csg_2D.py` that shows how to make geometries and meshes in DOLFIN.

 First, the :py:mod:`dolfin` module is imported: